-On the academic side, information on standards and progress comes to every Board meeting via the full reporting system of the Senior Leadership Team, including the RAG (Red, Amber, and Green) rating for every individual child across the curriculum.
+On the academic side, information on standards and progress comes to Board via the Headteacher.
+The Senior Leadership Team monitor every child across 3 assessment points in the year.
+Any falling behind are quickly identified and interventions put in place.
+The Headteacher regularly provides an update to the Board on academic attainment.
 Verification of the data comes through external moderation, and ultimately from the SATS results.

-On the financial side, the Finance and Buildings committee meets 5/6 times a year to review interim budgets and a full annual budget.
+On the financial side, the Board ensures finance is covered regularly and that a detailed review of actual vs budget and budget forecast occurs at least 3 times a year.
 An external audit is carried out by the appointed accountants at the end of every school year on both the grant income and associated expenditure and the trust accounts.